caltechlibrary/dibs/README.md

 Requirements
 -----------

-DIBS is written in Python 3 and depends on additional solftware to work.
+DIBS is written in Python 3 and depends on additional software to work.
 The [installation instructions](#installation) below describe how to install all of the dependencies.
-In summary, in addition to a number of Python packages, DIBS also needs: the [Universal Viewer](http://universalviewer.io), used to display content; [Node](https://nodejs.dev) modules used by the Universdal Viewer; [Redis](https://redis.io), a NoSQL datastore used by DIBS for session management; and [SQLite3](https://www.sqlite.org/), used as the main database for DIBS data.
+In summary, in addition to a number of Python packages, DIBS also needs: the [Universal Viewer](http://universalviewer.io), used to display content; [Node](https://nodejs.dev) modules used by the Universal Viewer; [Redis](https://redis.io), a NoSQL datastore used by DIBS for session management; and [SQLite3](https://www.sqlite.org/), used as the main database for DIBS data.

 Installation